Low and slow is the best way to cook a brisket! Brisket is packed full of connective tissue, so if you don’t cook it right it will be rubbery.

 For this quick recipe, you’re going to need tomatoes, onion, garlic, beef stock, balsamic vinegar, grated cheese, and flaky pastry in addition to the brisket.

 - Slice and dice some onion and garlic, then sauté them in a frying pan.
-While they’re cooking, cut the brisket into chunks of meat but don’t make them too small.
+While they’re cooking, chop the brisket into bite sized pieces.
 Throw them into the pan with onion and garlic.
 Proceed to add tomato paste, a little bit of balsamic vinegar, beef stocks, and then about a cup of water.

 - Heat the pie maker and put the pie base in there.
-Now grab the pie mixture, which is heating in the frying pan, and pour it gently into the pie maker, right on the pie base.
-Then top with grated cheese.
-Now, close the lid and give it about seven to eight minutes.
-That’s it; your brisket pie is ready for eating!
+Now grab the pie mixture, which is heating in the frying pan, and top the base with 3 alrge spoonful of the mixture,

 4. Make Some Brisket Dumplings

-This is a delicious recipe in which you add hoisin to the brisket and shred it.
+This is a delicious recipe in which you put a few tablespoons of hoisin to the brisket and then grab two forks to shred it.
 It then popped in some dumplings pastry.
 Just boil up your dumplings and your ready to eat!
 See the recipe here.

 5. Create Some Burnt Ends